mrismanaziz/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.